Is it possible to sightsee where Jamal Khashoggi was murdered?

 The Bosphorus was visible from the apartment balcony, and the telescopic effect of the narrow street made the frequent ferries and container ships seem to pass within inches of each other.
 When I took a sunrise ferry to the Asian side the next day, I saw that inches weren’t far off the mark, at least in the crowded terminals that serve destinations across the Black Sea and the Sea of Marmara.

-On the Asian side, after learning to not kick back the entire cup of unfiltered Turkish coffee, I attended a crowded art exhibition in an Ottoman Empire-era mansion that looked as if it had been gently warped by a trip in a time machine.
-The works were drawn from the Omer Koc Collection, which I assumed was a local cultural organization; Omer Koc is chairman of the Turkish business conglomerate Koc Holding, which holds $24 billion in assets, including an automotive manufacturer that builds tanks for the Turkish Armed Forces.
+On the Asian side, after learning to not kick back the entire cup of unfiltered Turkish coffee because of the grainy finish, I attended a crowded art exhibition in an Ottoman Empire-era mansion that looked as if it had been gently warped by a trip through a time machine.
+The works were drawn from the Omer Koc Collection, which I assumed was a local cultural organization, but it is much more than that.
+Omer Koc is chairman of the Turkish business conglomerate Koc Holding, which holds $24 billion in assets, including an automotive manufacturer that builds tanks for the Turkish Armed Forces.
 That obliterating financial power sponsored one of the most tender scenes in contemporary art: two soft-focus boys sharing the weight of a glass jar in Keith Carter’s 1992 photograph Fireflies.

 Most of the other works on display tended toward the uncanny.
 In Ahmet Doğu İpek and Hakan Demirel’s fairy-tale installation Soupir, dirt mounds broke through floorboards on the second floor of the mansion.
 There were a number of oversize reproductions of everyday objects, perfect for Instagram, and the exhibition itself seemed geared to the public.
 Judging by the mix of families, young couples, and arty-looking types who waited hours to attend, it was a popular event in Istanbul, which made me feel I was doing well as a tourist.
 Still, I thought of Jamal Khashoggi.